wesleysee/dynamix/README.md

 Dynamix webGui completely replaces the stock unRAID GUI which comes with version 5.0 or the enhanced Limetech webGui on github.

-Do **not** use Dynamix webGui on any earlier versions of unRAID other then 5.0.x.
+Do **not** use Dynamix webGui on any versions of unRAID other then 5.0.x.

 Do **not** run Dynamix in conjunction with the Limetech enhanced webGui, these are not compatible.